Unit Titles Act 2010

 Find out more about Unit Titles and how a body corporate works at unittitles.govt.nz(external link).

-Unit Titles (Strengthening Body Corporate Governance and Other Matters) Amendment Bill
+Unit Titles (Strengthening Body Corporate Governance and Other Matters) Amendment Act 2022

-The Unit Titles (Strengthening Body Corporate Governance and Other Matters) Amendment Bill (the Bill) aims to improve the way unit titles are run, giving more transparency for owners and strengthening the rules around the duties and expectations of body corporates.
+The Unit Titles (Strengthening Body Corporate Governance and Other Matters) Amendment Act (the Amendment Act) aims to improve the way unit titles are run, giving more transparency for owners and strengthening the rules around the duties and expectations of body corporates.

 - improve the way information is provided to prospective buyers of units